-The State School Aid Act provides Section 31a funding for instructional and pupil support services who meet the at-risk identification characteristics specified in Section 31a(20).
+The State School Aid Act provides Section 31a funding for instructional and pupil support services who meet the at-risk identification characteristics specified.

-At-risk characteristics include low achievement on State- or local-administered assessments in mathematics, English language arts, social studies or science; failure to meet proficiency standards in reading by the end of 3rd grade or career and college readiness for high school students at the end of 12th grade; a victim of child abuse or neglect; is a pregnant teenager or teenage parent; has a family history of school failure, incarceration or substance abuse; is economically disadvantaged; is an English learner (EL); is chronically absent as defined and reported to the Center for Educational Performance and Information (CEPI); is an immigrant who has immigrated within the immediately-preceding three (3) years; and in the absence of State or local assessment data, meets at least two or more identified risk factors.
+At-risk characteristics include low achievement on State- or local-administered assessments in mathematics, English language arts, social studies or science; failure to meet proficiency standards in reading by the end of 3rd grade or career and college readiness for high school students at the end of 12th grade; a victim of child abuse or neglect; is a pregnant teenager or teenage parent; has a family history of school failure, incarceration or substance abuse; is a pupil in a priority or priority successor school; and in the absence of State or local assessment data, meets at least two or more identified risk factors.